py-universe/.github/profile/README.md

 ## Hi there!
 You're here too?
-Welcome to py-universe ⚡🚀
+Welcome to code-universe ⚡🚀

 🙋‍♀️ **code-universe** is a community of budding Software Engineers and Designers who love to create cool stuff.